Private School Act

 School legal persons shall complete organizing and registering private schools within three years after registering the school legal persons.

-School legal persons applying to establish private schools shall submit plans to establish the schools to the school authority for review in accordance with pertinent laws and regulations.
+School legal persons applying to establish private schools shall submit plans to establish the schools to the said competent authority of schools for review in accordance with pertinent provisions of the laws governing schools of different levels and categories.

-If a school legal person fails to complete organizing and registering a school by the above-specified date and fails to complete the process within the grace period given by the school authority, or its school-organizing activity involves wrongdoing, the school authority may withdraw or annul its permission and make the decision known to the public.
-If necessary, the legal person authority may withdraw or annul its permission to establish the school legal person.
+After obtaining approval under the preceding paragraph, if a school legal person fails to complete the establishment and registration of a private school within the prescribed period without justifiable reasons, and fails to complete it again after being given a grace period by the competent authority of schools, or if its school establishment activities involve illegal acts, the said competent authority may revoke or annul the original establishment approval and make the decision known to the public.
+If necessary, the competent authority of legal persons may revoke or annul the establishment approval granted to the said school legal person.

 Article 36